-What is PSpice A/D?
+What is PSpice?

-MicroSim PSpice A/D is a simulation program that models the behavior of a circuit containing any mix of analog and digital devices.
-Used with MicroSim Schematics for design entry, you can think of PSpice A/D as a software-based breadboard of your circuit that you can use to test and refine your design before ever touching a piece of hardware.
+MicroSim PSpice is a simulation program that models the behavior of an analog circuit.
+Used with MicroSim Schematics for design entry, you can think of PSpice as a software-based breadboard of your circuit that you can use to test and refine your design before ever touching a piece of hardware.

-Run basic and advanced analyses PSpice A/D can perform:
+Run basic and advanced analyses PSpice can perform:

-- DC, AC, and transient analyses, so you can test the response of your circuit to different inputs. - Parametric, Monte Carlo, and sensitivity/worst-case analyses, so you can see how your circuit's behavior varies with changing component values. - Digital worst-case timing analysis to help you find timing problems that occur with only certain combinations of slow and fast signal transmissions.
+- DC, AC, and transient analyses, so you can test the response of your circuit to different inputs. - Parametric, Monte Carlo, and sensitivity/worst-case analyses, so you can see how your circuit's behavior varies with changing component values.